 The last chorus belonged to Boris.
 He sang it alone.
 He wanted it that way.
 Then, with a twinkle in his eye, and a clenched fist, it was time.
 "It was not so easy a ride.
-But I beat the demon."
+But I beat the demon.
+I beat the demon."